chasingmaxwell/drupal-schematic/README.md

 ### Deploying

-Also pretty easy `./deploy <PANTHEON SITE ID>`.
+Also pretty easy: `./deploy <PANTHEON SITE ID>`.
 Again, you should run `./deploy --help` to understand the available options and configuration.

 The deployment script commits the result of a build to the repository associated